For the public

 Community Engagement

-Based on our daily work today, in a purpose-built space, we could produce 200+ onsite experiences a year.
-The resulting forums, conversations and performances will also create new content for digital and broadcast audiences.
+In a purpose-built space, we could produce 200+ onsite experiences per year.
+These forums, conversations and performances will also create new content for digital and broadcast audiences.

-The combination we will achieve with original content, increased community engagement and the creation of destination experiences will differentiate CPR from all other media organizations in Colorado.
+The value we can offer with this original content, increased community engagement and the creation of destination experiences will differentiate CPR from all other media organizations in Colorado.

 Our new home will serve as a vibrant cultural center for our community, providing unique and immersive experiences that foster greater cultural literacy and engagement.